 No, your two-year-old doesn’t need a budget quite yet, but this is an important term to teach young.
 The concept of having a certain amount of money, and knowing where it all goes, is huge for children to grasp.

 When children are six and younger, it’s best to budget single amounts of money at a time.
-Show them that you only have $20 to spend and explain the different things you’re going to buy.
+Show them you only have $20 to spend and explain the different things you’re going to buy.
 Use cash to make the example concrete.
 Of course, the lesson always works best when the item is for the child.

 When children start to approach college age, it’s time to sit them down and show them your budget.
 When your kid gets to college, he’ll need to do his own monthly budget.
-It’s important that he knows how to do that before he moves out.
+It’s important he knows how to do that before he moves out.